panique/php-login-minimal/README.md

 ## Contribute

-Please commit only in *develop* branch.
-The *master* branch will always contain the stable version.
+Please create a feature-branch if possible when committing to the project, if not then simply commit to master branch.

 ## Support